chalin/docsy-starter/content/en/docs/overview/security.md

 ---
 title: Security
 weight: 35
-description: Conduct security audits with TUF
+description: Security properties of TUF repositories
 ---

 We can think of a software update system as "secure" if: